orbitmines/orbitmines.com/README.md

 - Or if prefer smashing your keyboard till there's something interesting on the screen.
 See a first implementation of this *explorational interface*: [orbitmines.com/explorer/github.com/akissinger/chyp](https://orbitmines.com/explorer/github.com/akissinger/chyp).

 ---

+## Where is OrbitMines going with this? - i.e. Future inquiries

+---